Event Tent Schedule

 9 PM Virgin Reception

-Please join us for a special Welcome Reception for OTR Virgins and their Sponsors Thursday evening around 9-ish for a Virgin Reception at The Event Tent located at the end of Vendor’s Row.
-Things will start rolling right after the Bonfire Ceremony (don’t forget to pick up your Virgin Booklet there) We promise no Virgin sacrifices!
+Please join us for a special Welcome Reception for OTR Virgins and their Sponsors Thursday evening around 9-ish The celebration will start rolling right after the Bonfire Ceremony (don’t forget to pick up your Virgin Guide there).
+We promise no Virgin sacrifices!
 We simply want to WELCOME first time attendees to the Annual Old Timers Reunion.
-Come meet and greet some of OTR’s core staff and resources and get some signatures for that Virgin guide you just picked up.
+Come meet and greet some of OTR’s core staff and resources and get some signatures for that Virgin Guide you just picked up.
 You’ll meet other Virgins, maybe plan some cave trips, and have some light refreshments.
 Many people report meeting the very best of people at OTR for lifelong friendships.

 FRIDAY